Agent Skills: Documentation Standards

 Priority: P2 (MAINTENANCE)

-• Docstrings: Use triple-slash (Dart/Swift) or standard JSDoc (TS/JS) for all public functions and classes.
+• Use triple-slash (Dart/Swift) or JSDoc (TS/JS) for public members.

-• ADRs: Document significant architectural changes and the "Why" in docs/adr/.
+• ADRs: Document rationale for system changes in docs/adr/.

 Anti-Patterns

-• No "what" comments: Explain intent, not mechanics.
-Refactor instead.
+• No "what" comments: Explain intent.
+Refactor mechanics.

-• No orphan TODOs: Every TODO needs (owner) and a linked ticket.
+• No orphan TODOs: Require owner and ticket.